 5 Ways the Corona Pandemic is Reshaping the Future of Online Payments

-Innovative payment technologies have been part of daily life for most people in the developed world, with those in developing regions and emerging markets catching up fast.
+Innovative payment technologies have been part of daily life for a while in the developed world, with emerging markets catching up fast.
 For the past decade, at least, the way people shop has changed dramatically, mainly due to the internet connecting them no matter where in the world they’re located.
-As commercial borders and barriers become extinct, with consumers able to make payment for an item anywhere, in their local currency and using a payment method suitable and convenient for them.
+As commercial borders and barriers become extinct, consumers are able to make payments from anywhere, in their local currency, using a payment method suitable and convenient for them.
 The fact is that digital banking and online payments are the future.
 A recent report in the Independent claimed that cash “will be used for just 7% of in-store purchases by 2024” in the UK.

 Let’s take a closer look at 5 ways the COVID pandemic is reshaping the future of online payments and how these trends will affect the way everyone shops.